Boberkraft/tetris/README.md

-# testing-rendering
+# Tetris
-### _Hello_

-This is a project to test common lisp.
+This is a project to test common lisp with OpenGL

-Maybe im going to add multiplayer later.

 ## How to start?

 Turn on Common lisp: